elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 Tuples, on the other hand, are stored contiguously in memory.
 This means getting the tuple size or accessing an element by index is fast.
 However, updating or adding elements to tuples is expensive because it requires copying the whole tuple in memory.

 Those performance characteristics dictate the usage of those data structures.
 One very common use case for tuples is to use them to return extra information from a function.
-For example, `File.read/1` is a function that can be used to read file contents and it returns tuples:
+For example, `File.read/1` is a function that can be used to read file contents.
+It returns tuples:

 ```iex
 iex> File.read("path/to/existing/file")